 One night, a conversation with local inhabitants and returning migrants to the island of Santa Maria of the Azores, highlights the importance of natural heritage and marine megafauna for the locals.
-This makes the researcher revisit some of the sketches and capture the locals' caring for their rich natural biodiversity, and more than human patrimony.
+This makes the researcher revisit some of the sketches and capture the locals' care for their rich natural biodiversity and for more-than-human patrimony.

 Figure 5: Island Sketching and Noticing

-From these materials, a fabulation grew, depicting humans and marine species becoming closer as the water rises and takes over part of the land.
-One evening at dusk, as we drive past green fields full of cows roaming freely, we think and fantasise out loud.
-The sea at the horizon frames the green grass.
-We embrace fabulation as a fun, open-ended activity while we are driving.
-We reflect on he rising seas, as an effect of climate change.
-How these lowlands and meadows could one day be reclaimed by the sea and lie underwater.
-How would life on the island look like in that case?
+From these materials, a story began to take shape, illustrating how humans and marine species grow closer as rising waters overtake parts of the land.
+One evening at dusk, while driving past green fields dotted with freely roaming cows, we find ourselves thinking and fantasizing aloud.
+The sea on the horizon beautifully contrasts with the vibrant green grass.
+We embrace this storytelling as a fun, open-ended activity during our drive.
+We reflect on the effects of climate change and how these lowlands and meadows might one day be submerged by the sea.
+What would life on the island look like in that scenario?

 Figure 6: Island Fabulation 1

-Despite the quite dramatic beginning, the authors strived to turn the fabulation into an affirmative and positive one, focusing on mutual care and kinship among species.
+Despite the quite dramatic beginning, the authors sought to turn the fabulation into an affirmative, positive one, focusing on mutual care and kinship among species.

 Figure 7: Island Fabulation 2